 improved Operating room (OR) turnover and enhanced the work culture.

-The Thibodaux Regional team used nine months of data to set baselines for two key metrics:
+The Thibodaux Regional team used nine months of data to set baselines for

 - Surgeon “close to cut” time for surgeon turnaround

 - Patient “wheels out to wheels in” time for OR turnaround

 Early on, the project team designated an OR flow coordinator charged with keeping